-The process is much easier in NBFC of getting finance than from bank.
+The process is much easier in NBFC of getting finance than from banks.
 With their less stringent rules and regulations, more borrowers are satisfied.
 The documentation and paperwork are much less while banks can be stringent when it comes to the approval of the documents.
 If someone is unable to provide requisite documents, banks would never process the loan and refuse the application.
-However, NBFCs need minimum documentation and loans from them are processed much faster than a bank.
+However, NBFCs need minimum documentation, and loans from them are processed much faster than a bank.

 NBFCs can sanction an amount higher than banks.
 Also, most banks don’t fund the complete credit requirement, as a practice.
 They fund only in part and the rest has to be paid by the borrower.
 However, NBFCs strive to help borrowers and find out ways to sanction the entire loan amount.
 While some loans have a pre-approved loan limit, which means if you, as a business owner, can withdraw funds from your pre-approved loan limit.
 Another advantage of such finance is that the business will be paying interest only on the used amount and not on the entire loan amount.
 This helps in reducing the monthly business loan EMIs.
 Such a pre-approved loan rescues the business-owners from the risk of shortages of capital.
 It also avoids the need to apply for multiple applications for procuring loan at any point in time.